asa55/azure-virtual-network-docs-as-flashcards/Deck/Concepts/Virtual-machine-networking/8-Virtual-network-NAT.md

 ##

-When Virtual Network NAT is configured on a subnet, all outbound connectivity uses your specified `_____`.
+When Virtual Network NAT is configured on a subnet, all outbound connectivity uses your specified

 %

-When Virtual Network NAT is configured on a subnet, all outbound connectivity uses your specified **static public IP addresses**.
+static public IP addresses

 ##